As Mexican share declined, U.S. unauthorized immigrant population fell in 2015 below recession level

 About 3.9 million kindergarten through 12th-grade students in U.S. public and private schools in 2014 were children of unauthorized immigrants.

-Number of babies born to unauthorized immigrants in U.S. continues to decline
+Number of babies born to unauthorized immigrants in U.S. continued to decline in 2014

 About 275,000 babies were born to unauthorized-immigrant parents in 2014, a decline from 330,000 in 2009.